idleberg/sublime-drunken-nsis/README.md

 ### Sober NSIS

-A [complete set](http://github.com/idleberg/NSIS-Sublime-Text) of valid command completions up to [NSIS 3.0a2](http://sourceforge.net/projects/nsis/files/NSIS%203%20Pre-release/3.0a2/RELEASE.html/view) is included as well.
+A complete set of valid command completions up to [NSIS 3.0a2](http://sourceforge.net/projects/nsis/files/NSIS%203%20Pre-release/3.0a2/RELEASE.html/view) is included as well.
 For those that got their syntax right.

+__Note:__ To avoid duplicates in the completion pop-up, you should avoid mixing certain NSIS packages for Sublime Text.
+The *Sober NSIS* completions are the same as the ones used in the [NSIS Completions & Snippets](http://github.com/idleberg/NSIS-Sublime-Text) package!

 ## License